-There are a few ways to add a custom field, depending on your exact needs.
+Depending on your needs, there are a few ways to add a custom field.

 Option 1: Use WooCommerce Checkout Field Editor (Official)